aerospike/backup-go/cmd/asbackup/readme.md

 --machine           Output machine-readable status updates to the given path, typically a FIFO.

---estimate          Estimate the backed-up record size from a random sample of
-                    10,000 (default) records at 99.9999%% confidence.

---estimate-samples  The number of samples to take when running a backup estimate.

 --no-config-file    Do not read any config file.
 Default: disabled

 --instance          Section with these instance is read. e.g in case instance `a` is specified